Gujarat Rajya Sabha Polls: BJP eager to avenge 2017 humiliation

 While the Congress has fielded its senior leaders Shaktisinh Gohil and Bharatsinh Solanki, the ruling BJP has nominated Abhay Bhardwaj, Ramilaben Bara and Narhari Amin as its candidates for the polls, in which MLAs will vote.

 In March, when Rajya Sabha polls were announced, five Congress MLAs had resigned.
-With every drop in the MLA count, the Congress's chances of winning the second Rajya Sabha seat are fast diminishing.
+With every drop in the MLA count, the Congress' chances of winning the second Rajya Sabha seat are fast diminishing.

 Ahead of Rajya Sabha polls, another Congress MLA tenders resignation to Gujarat Assembly